aspuru-guzik-group/Tartarus/README.md

 # Tartarus: The Next Generation of Benchmarks for Inverse Molecular Design

-## Preliminaries
+## Installing XTB and CREST

-The task of designing organic photovoltaics and emitters will require the use of **XTB**, a program package of semi-empirical quantum mechanical methods, and **CREST**, a utility of xtb used to sample molecular conformers.
+The task of designing organic photovoltaics and emitters will require the use of [**XTB**](https://github.com/grimme-lab/xtb), a program package of semi-empirical quantum mechanical methods, and [**CREST**](https://github.com/grimme-lab/crest), a utility of xtb used to sample molecular conformers.

 The binaries are provided in `xtb/` directory, and can be sourced using
 ```bash